Canada Water station

 Canada Water is an interchange station in London.
-It is on the Jubilee line of the London Underground and the Windrush line of the London Overground, and is located in London fare zone 2.
+It is on the Jubilee line of the London Underground and the Windrush line of the London Overground, and is in London fare zone 2.
 The station is in Rotherhithe in the London borough of Southwark.
 It takes its name from Canada Water, a lake which was created from a former dock in the Port of London.
-London Overground services commenced on 27 April 2010, as the replacement extension of the historic tube line.
+London Overground services commenced on 27 April 2010, as the replacement extension of the historic East London tube line.